 Weather can be tricky towards the end of fall, which officially ends close to Christmas.
 Fluctuating temperatures and shorter days will impact what florals bloom in your local area; however, some blooms thrive on chillier days.

 For some couples, decisions about florals come down solely to their wedding day color palette.
 “We have seen couples utilize purple roses, blue thistle, brunia silver, veronica white, baby blue eucalyptus, and seeded eucalyptus, all of which create a stunning muted color palette, perfect for autumn,” reminisces Wyndrum.
-Alternatively, your perfect fall wedding arbor flowers may be in a color scheme of sunny, bright tones.
+But matching your flowers to your wedding colors isn't your only option.
+For example, your perfect fall wedding arbor flowers may be in a color scheme of sunny, bright tones or your ideal autumn fall wedding bouquets might mirror the richer hues of fall leaves.
 But, no matter your palette, our fall wedding flowers list shows what’s available in every color of the rainbow.

 Of course, burgundy, maroon, and dark red tones fit in perfectly with autumn fall color palettes.
 Whether you pair burgundy with monochromatic pinks and reds, or lighten it up with white and cream tones, burgundy is one of the most popular fall colors.
 Include the hue by choosing amaranthus, hypericum berries, mums, roses, carnations, and burgundy eucalyptus into your fall wedding arch flowers.